wurthless-elektroniks/smc360/docs/ipc.md

   You'll see code in libxenon writing more bytes than necessary to the FIFO, but it was probably written that way to make the code easier to reuse.

-- When the SMC responds, it will first clear the outbox, then write the command byte to the first byte position and finally handle the command.
-If the command produces no outputs, then none will be written; otherwise it will set the outbox control pointer to position 1 (second byte) and begin writing its outputs there.
-If the SMC doesn't recognize the command, it will still acknowledge it through this mechanism, but it won't do anything else with it, it will simply be ignored.
-(TODO: rewrite this, no response happens for anything 0x80 or greater...)

 ### IPC SFRs

 These have to be reverse engineered in full.
 Don't think anyone's done that before...